akiMasaki/ASGroupProject/README.md

 4. This is going to get very big very quickly, so please add concise commenting to all the work to allow other people to understand your modules.

-5. Add other things that you see appropriate to this and amend everything that's necessary.
 -----